Ambulance service says lessons learned from 'perfect storm' critical incident

 The Lincolnshire director said this has now become “business as usual”, and hospitals aim to free up ambulances if certain levels of busyness are met.

-She said: “There has been significant improvement across a range of areas in Lincolnshire, although we’re still not where we want to be.
+“There has been significant improvement across a range of areas in Lincolnshire, although we’re still not where we want to be,” she said.

 “Lincolnshire used to be the worst division in the East Midlands two or three years ago – now one of the better, if not the best.”